lambdaclass/merkletree_leo/README.md

 # merkletree_leo

-Merkle tree implementation for Leo
+Merkle tree implementation for Leo using Poseidon